-The winners of the LafargeHolcim Awards 2017 winners for Asia Pacific have been announced in Kuala Lumpur, Malaysia.
+The winners of the LafargeHolcim Awards 2017 for Asia Pacific have been announced in Kuala Lumpur, Malaysia.

 The prize-winning projects and their teams show how the leading edge of sustainable design means reaching far beyond “common sense”.
 Their approaches use proven instruments that are cleverly applied to improve the quality of life.
 So the world builds better.